Associate of Science

 Each student is responsible for any fees or costs associated with background checks.
 Students are responsible for transportation to and from field sites used for laboratory experiences.
 Inability to complete the above or contrary results will disqualify the student from completing the course and the program.

-While a course may satisfy a requirement for a Virginia Western program, it may not fulfill a requirement at a four-year institution.
 Students who intend to transfer should verify specific program requirements with their four-year institution.